 So, I’ve taken to personalising my thoughts through various items that I can use in the present and even pass on to my children, in the future.
 Personalized By Kate is my go-to place recently for gifts like puzzles featuring photos from my travels or special wine glasses that commemorate occasions that I will cherish forever.
 It’s a brilliant idea to add a little personalisation to my life, but most importantly keeps my memories intact and more visible.

 I remember stepping into Monash University, where my cousin was staying and what would be my home for the next three weeks, and reminiscing about my college life that ended a year ago.

 I remember blending into the students, and walking around as if I was one of them.
-In fact, by the end of it, I was smiling and greeting people I would see on a regular basis.
+In fact, by the end of it, I was smiling and greeting people I would see regularly.

-I also remember meeting a school friend at the University unexpectedly.
+I also remember meeting a school friend at University unexpectedly.

-I remember the long route to the city I had to take which consisted of taking the bus and then the train, but one that was quite easily achieved.
+I remember the long route to the city I had to take which consisted of taking the bus and then the train, but one that was quite easy on the whole.
 That’s living in the suburbs for you.

 I remember taking in the charm of Melbourne, starting with the Central Business District reminding me of Canary Warf, London with its tall buildings.
 But the beauty of Melbourne is that, just like the people, even the architecture is a mixture of new and old, comprising of both local and international designs.

 I remember discovering that Melbourne is a great place to walk around.
 It’s a city best explored on foot with a tram ride thrown in for good measure.